 To assist you in understanding the information we require, detailed information is available on our website at lawcover.com.au.
-Alternatively, you can contact a member of Lawcover's Insurance Services team on 1800 650 748 if you are unsure about what information is required.
+Alternatively, you can contact a member of Lawcover's Insurance Services team on 1800 650 748 or via email at insuranceservices@lawcover.com.au if you are unsure about what information is required.